celestiaorg/docs/docs/nodes/itn-setup-validator.md

   Move it to your `~/.celestia-app/config` directory.
-For a refresher on setting up your validator, please follow the guide [here](https://docs.celestia.org/nodes/validator-node/) Note that the guide refers to Mocha testnet, you will need to change to `blockspacerace` chain-id for your validator. **Please DO NOT use pruning for now due to the bridge node, if this changes, we will let you know.**
+For a refresher on setting up your validator, please follow the guide [here](https://docs.celestia.org/nodes/validator-node/) Note that the guide refers to Mocha testnet, you will need to change to `blockspacerace-0` chain-id for your validator. **Please DO NOT use pruning for now due to the bridge node, if this changes, we will let you know.**
 5. **Make sure to wait for official node release AFTER genesis,